Skip to main content

 Pre Veterinary Medicine

 Veterinary medicine deals with the prevention, diagnosis and treatment of disease, disorder, and injury in animals.
 The scope of veterinary medicine is wide, covering all animal species, both domesticated and wild.
-In the United States, there are 28 universities that award the advanced professional degree of Doctor of Veterinary Medicine (DVM or VMD).
+In the United States, there are 30 accredited schools that award the advanced professional degree of Doctor of Veterinary Medicine (DVM or VMD).
 Although there is not a specific major for pre-veterinary students, most students choose one of the following majors:

 • Biology standard major with a minor in chemistry OR a minor in pre-professional health science